mrzealot/absolem/index.md

 - 4 mm thick oak layers for the cover/undercover and the "belly",
 - 1.5 and 1 mm thick stainless steel layers for the switch plate and the bottom cover, respectively, and
-- 3 mm thick embossed neoprene for the anti-slip bottom and the internal sound insulation.
+- 3 mm thick embossed neoprene for the anti-slip bottom and the internal sound dampening.

 ### Preparations